ruth-kitasi/Movielens-Recommendation-System/README.md

 - Despite the relatively lower number of Western movies produced, this genre stands out due to its impressive average ratings, surpassing those of other genres.
 This observation suggests that while Western films may not be as prolific as others, they resonate more strongly with audiences, gaining higher appreciation and positive feedback.

--T he analysis indicates that the majority of films were produced in 1994.
+- The analysis indicates that the majority of films were produced in 1994.
 One might expect this year to reflect the highest ratings.
 However, the ratings distribution graph reveals that 2000 actually had the highest number of ratings, despite a lower volume of films produced in that year compared to 1994.

 ## Conclusions:
 Personalized Recommendations: Collaborative filtering provided tailored suggestions.